Partial Discharge Generated by Inverter Drives

 Inverter drive carrier frequencies can be as high as 20kHz.
 This means that each pulse lasts a very short time.
 In some setups, the ringing of the reflected wave will not have enough time to dissipate to zero before the next pulse comes.
 When that happens, the reflected wave will build on top of what is left of the previous reflected wave, and the voltage spikes can get very high.

 The front-end voltage spikes or overshoot come at a very high rate, one per pulse produced by the inverter drive.
 As mentioned, PWM drives can produce pulses with a frequency from 500Hz to 20kHz.
 When the voltage spikes are high enough they cause partial discharge in the motor windings because of the strength and concentration of the electrical fields produced by the spikes.
 The inverter drive may also trip.
 At even a few hundred pulses per second, let alone 20,000 pulses per second, the stress on the winding insulation can be high enough to damage the insulation in short order.

 There are many ways to cut down the size of the spikes and their effect on the motor.
 These include filters and reactors, lower cable lengths, different types of cable, lower carrier frequency, slower rise time pulses, and more.
 Each has advantages and disadvantages.

-Motor analyzers with PD measurement like the iTIG II can help diagnose inverter drive power system problems.
+Motor analyzers with PD measurement like the iTIG III can help diagnose inverter drive power system problems.